bytebl33d/bytebl33d.github.io/_posts/2024-07-16-htb-office.md

 d-----          5/8/2021   1:34 AM                WindowsPowerShell
 d-----         4/14/2023   3:23 PM                Wireshark
 ```
-Older versions of `LibreOffice` usually have vulnerabilities that allows us to execute code if a user opens a malicious document.
+Older versions of `LibreOffice` usually have vulnerabilities that allow for code execution if a user opens a malicious document.
 To find the exact version we can execute the following command.

 ```console
 (remote) tstark@DC:C:\Users\tstark\Desktop$ wmic product get name